Dear readers of ADxS.org, please forgive the disruption.

 1.2.1.2.
 Active feminization

-Ovarian hormones actively promote feminization of neural circuitry and behavior
+Ovarian hormones actively promote feminization of neuronal circuits and behaviour

 1.2.1.3.
 Gradient model